-1. For contributions to organizations described in section 170(b)(1)(A), the amount claimed may not be more than 50% of the unrelated business taxable income figured without this deduction; and a.
-30% of unrelated business taxable income figured without this deduction; or b.
+- 1. For contributions to organizations described in section 170(b)(1)(A), the amount claimed may not be more than 50% of the unrelated business taxable income figured without this deduction; and - For contributions to other organizations, the amount claimed may not be more than the smaller of: - a.
+30% of unrelated business taxable income figured without this deduction; or - b.
 The amount by which 50% of the unrelated business taxable income is more than the contributions allowed in 1 above.